mrkaleArduinoLib/gbj_ds1307/README.md

 <a id="getPowerUp"></a>

 ## getPowerUp()

 #### Description
 The method provides flag determining that the configuration register has the value typical for its power-up content.
-It does not necessary mean, that the chip has been turned off and on, just the configuration register values in the same.
+It does not necessary mean, that the chip has been turned off and on, just the configuration register values are the same.

 #### Syntax
-    bool getPowerUp();
+    bool getPowerUp()

 #### Parameters
 None